Living in Dubai

 An annual paid leave of 21 days (for the first year) and 30 thereafter is appropriate.
 After the completion of your probationary period, medical insurance can either be supplied by the government or some companies employ private coverage.
 In addition to these, there are a number of things that can be negotiated as well; they are:

 - Allowances for food, accommodations, transportation, furnishings (for your accommodations), vehicle and cell (mobile) phones.
 These are things that are NOT required but can and should be discussed.

 - Annual return ticket reimbursed

-- Medical insurance – check if they supply private policies or will you be covered by the government of Dubai?
+- Medical insurance – check if they supply private policies or will you be covered by the government of Dubai

-This is where the haggling can come in handy.
-It would be invaluable to you to learn this particular facet of negotiation.
-Severance pay in Dubai is referred to as gratuity pay and is presented to employees who have successfully completed employee fulfillment of the contracts under which they were hired.
+Gratuity or end-of-service benefit is the equivalent of severance pay in other countries.
+It is the end-of-service benefit granted to employees who have successfully completed the term of contract under which they were hired.
 The fact that this gratuity pay is mandatory is yet another positive benefit of fulfilling your contract obligations.
+As there are no provisions for pension contributions for expatriate employees in the UAE, gratuity pay is mandatory.
 However, if you are terminated for good cause under Dubai law, your gratuity is no longer mandatory.
-As with most things, there is a limit to how much gratuity pay you can receive in Dubai.
-It cannot be in excess of what would be the equivalent of your salary for 24 months.

 blog comments powered by Disqus